Vyral/base-template/_posts/2019-03-11-your-march-real-estate-market-update.md

 <center><em>What&rsquo;s the latest in the Tracy area real estate market?
 Let&rsquo;s take a look.</em></center>

-&nbsp;

-Things are looking great in the Tracy, California real estate market.&nbsp;
+Things are looking great in the Tracy, California real estate market.

 Though the Fed told us that interest rates would be rising, they actually decreased in the last month of February!
 On top of this, we’re seeing increased buyer confidence.